 Disclaimer: My series are all multi-volume novels, meant to be read as a single story although I try to make each volume have a sense of temporary closure.
 While on occasion a reader has written that they accidentally started with (say) Cold Fire or The Burning Stone, and managed okay, overall I recommend starting with volume one of each series and continuing sequentially through the story that way.
 The characterization, world-building, and story function best when read as a single long narrative.

-The latest is BLACK WOLVES, my new epic fantasy.
+My most recent fantasy is BLACK WOLVES.
 I poured all my love for epic fantasy into this story, and wrote the kind of story I want to read with a huge range of human experience, politics, magic, war, adventure, love, and loss.
 I wrote plenty of male characters of course but just as many women whose actions and choices drive the plot.
 I wanted to write a protagonist who is a snarky older woman (Dannarah) who has had enough of your shit.
 I wanted to write a young woman (Sarai) who uses her intelligence to forge a path for herself in a situation where most women would be portrayed as passive.
 I wanted to show that women can be central in epic fantasy in a range of roles, not just in traditionally “male” roles.

 Readers have called “a murder mystery at the heart of a political thriller wrapped up in an epic fantasy tapestry” and “Jane Austen’s Persuasion meets Dragon Age played as a family saga.”
 A reviewer calls it “the epic fantasy for someone who loves ladies, politics, the word ‘cock’, and dudes constantly embarrassed by ladies.”
 Also, the guy on the cover?
 He’s totally badass, and while we first meet him when he is thirty years old, most of the book takes place when he is an even more super badass 73.